What Matters Most

 Research Contact:

-Kimberley Widger RN PhD, Principal Investigator, Associate Professor, Lawrence S. Bloomberg Faculty of Nursing, University of Toronto, Toronto, Canada
+Kimberley Widger RN PhD, Principal Investigator, Professor, Lawrence Bloomberg Faculty of Nursing, University of Toronto, Toronto, Canada

 e-mail: kim.widger@utoronto.ca phone: 416-978-7925